How an article by activist Annie Besant led to the Bryant and May infamous Match Girls Riots

 Annie Besant’s Legacy

 Following all this, Besant continued as a writer, orator, socialist and women’s rights activist.
 She was the only woman to be elected to the London School Board for Tower Hamlets at a time when women didn’t even have the right to vote.
-She then moved to India to develop her interest in Theosophy, where she helped establish the Central Hindu College and campaigned for democracy in India.
+Besant then moved to India to develop her interest in Theosophy, where she helped establish the Central Hindu College and campaigned for democracy in India.

 She died at the ripe old age of 86 in Madras, where she continued campaigning for the rights of common people until her very last day.